Coptic Orthodox Church in South America: History of the Church in Bolivia

 In 1997, Fr.
 Aghathon Amba Boula heard of and began to visit a few Copts who were living in Bolivia.
 He continued to serve them for four years until they requested a permanent priest.
 Fr.
 Youssef Amba Boula was sent to serve them.
 Youssef had minor courses in Spanish prior to coming to Bolivia.
-He arrived December 14, 2000.
+He arrived on December 14, 2000.
 Youssef started services in a rented flat located in a poor area.
 However, only one Copt remained in Bolivia.
 The other families returned to Egypt or immigrated to the U.S.A.
 He prayed his first Liturgy in the hall of his flat three days after his arrival.
 At this time, there were no liturgical books in Spanish, but within six months he had made a translation.
 He continued to pray in the hall for two years.

 Youssef began teaching Coptic Hymns to children and youth in Coptic and Spanish.
 He arranged trips.
 He started to communicate regularly with many Bolivians.
 Frequently they asked him about his clothing, his beard and the cross he wears.
 When they knew that he was a Christian, they started to ask him about his beliefs and the Coptic Orthodox Church.
 He explained Orthodoxy and showed them the love of Christ.
 Youssef loved them and they loved him back.
 He spent time with them, listened to their problems, aided them to solutions and gave them spiritual advice.
 He started various spiritual and social services.
 They learned about the Coptic Church, embraced it and were baptised.
 Youssef performed the sacraments of baptism, confirmation, marriage and unction of the sick multiple times.
 He wrote a book about the Coptic Church in Spanish and published the Coptic Spanish Liturgy Book.
 With the guidance of Pope Shenouda III, the help of Fr.
 Michael Edward, priest of St. Mark Church in Cleveland, and the determination of Youssef, the service continued to grow.

 Santa Maria y San Marcos Church

 By 2002, the Church was growing rapidly in numbers and services.
 Youssef looked for land to build a Church.
-He found a place with a large hall and play ground suitable for that purpose and purchased it.
+He found a place with a large hall and playground suitable for that purpose and purchased it.
 The media recognized the rapid growth of the church and invited Youssef for interviews in newspaper and on TV.
 Activities continuously increased for the congregation.
 These included teaching, cooking and crafts.
 In 2003, he brought more land and built an activity hall to be used for the various service.